-5.12 The ORR produces journey data by sector and TOC and makes this available on the ORR website via its data portal through a separate data analysis exercise6.
-Growth from 2012/13 to 2013/14 from this data was 5.7% at the national level for franchised TOCs.
-The station usage data shows an increase of 5.0% over the same period, within the expected level of variation from the ORR data.
+5.12 The ORR produces journey data by sector and TOC and makes this available on the ORR website via its data portal and as a National Statistics release5.
+Growth from 2013/14 to 2014/15 from this data was 4.2% at the national level for franchised TOCs.
+The Station Usage dataset shows an increase of 4.5% over the same period, within the expected level of variation from the ORR data.